Helix-ex/design-docs/README.md

 # funding proxy

+Users will register with a `PrincipalId` they control.
+The `landlord` canister will keep user funds in an [account](https://internetcomputer.org/docs/current/references/ledger#_accounts) that is derived from the canister's `PrincipalId` and a user identifier (`uid`).
+The latter is allocated to the user (to his `PrincipalId` to be more precise) upon registration.

 The funding proxy is in charge of
 - user registration
 - allocating segregated deposit addresses for each user and blockchain supported